gallantlab/gallantlab.github.io/joinus/index.rst

 Potential graduate students:
 ----------------------------

-We do not accept graduate students directly into the lab; students must first complete a first-year lab rotation supported by an appropriate UC Berkeley graduate program.
+We are always looking for great graduate students.
+However, we do not accept graduate students directly into the lab.
+Potential graduate students must first be admitted to a UC Berkeley graduate program, and then they must complete a first-year rotation in our laboratory.
 We accept graduate students through the following graduate programs at Berkeley:
 Neuroscience, Bioengineering, Biophysics, Vision Science, and Electrical Engineering and Computer Science.
-Please note that because the Psychology program does not support first-year rotations, we do not accept graduate students through that program.
+(Please note that because the Psychology program does not support first-year rotations, we do not accept graduate students through that program.)
+Unfortunately, we receive too many inquiries about graduate positions to respond to each one individually.
+However, once you have been accepted into a graduate program at Berkeley, please contact Jack Gallant directly and we will be happy to set up a first-year rotation for you.

 -----------------------------
 Others interested in the lab: